webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 frames is smaller than the arrival time difference between the second and third frame), that is considered evidence of increased queue depth on the connecting network interfaces and presumed to be caused by network congestion.
 (Note: GCC is smart enough to control these estimates for fluctuations in frame byte sizes.)
-GCC refines its latency measurements using [Kalman filter](https://en.wikipedia.org/wiki/Kalman_filter) and takes very many measurements of network round-trip times (and its variations) to flag congestion.
+GCC refines its latency measurements using a [Kalman filter](https://en.wikipedia.org/wiki/Kalman_filter) and takes many measurements of network round-trip times (and its variations) to flag congestion.
 When congestion is detected, it reduces the available bitrate.
 Under steady network conditions, it can slowly increase its bandwidth estimates to test out higher load values.

 #### TMMBR, TMMBN, and REMB
-After identifyign an estimate for available inbound bandwidth, receivers then communicate these values to the remote senders.
+After identifying an estimate for available inbound bandwidth, receivers then communicate these values to the remote senders.
 TMMBR, TMMBN, and REMB facilitate this exchange.

 * **Temporary Maximum Media Stream Bit Rate Request** - A mantissa/exponent of a requested bitrate